laravel-bi/laravel-bi/readme.md

 It shows a line chart with different axis on a single horizontal dimension.
 It accept a single dimension and multiple metrics.

+##### `DateLineChart`

+LineChart that accept a `DateDimension` as main dimension.
+It allows to have empty value on time line when data are not available.

 ##### `PartitionPie`

 It shows a pie chart with a single metric and a single dimension.
 It accept a single dimension and a single metric.